 - The lovely Director of Sales at ‘Fondaco dei Tedeschi‘ is Mary Guerzoni, a dynamic, Veneziana – always working hard to promote her city.

 - Next time you are at the Rialto pop in – you’ll be pleasantly surprised.

 - Other articles on Venice that you might enjoy:

 - Venice – there’s treasure in every church

 - Venice – Botticelli in Venice – seriously?

 - Venice is and always has been a trading city, of course we should visit the city respectfully and with appreciation.
 However visit it we must.
 Spend money in the shops, cafes and bars.
 Where possible spend money in Venetian owned businesses.

-- For ideas and advice on how to visit Venice and for unique tailor-made journeys visit: www.grand-tourist.com
+- For ideas and advice on how to visit Venice and for unique tailor-made journeys visit our specialist travel company: www.grand-tourist.com